dynamsoft-docs/capture-vision-docs/parameters/reference/image-source-options/directory-path.md

 ---
 layout: default-layout
-title: DirectoryPath - Dynamsoft Capture Vision Shared Parameters
+title: DirectoryPath - ImageSource - Dynamsoft Capture Vision Parameters
 description: The parameter DirectoryPath defines a path when the library have to read files.
 keywords: Directory path
 needAutoGenerateSidebar: true